 from its citizen volunteers.
 Volunteer opportunities now exist in every area of the LVMPD.

-All volunteers are required to serve a minimum of 4 hours a week.
-But many log in much, much more time and some even choose to assist in more than one area.
+All volunteers are required to serve a minimum of 8 hours a month.
+But many log in more time and some even choose to assist in more than one area.
 The MVPs represent a good cross-section of our community, with the breakdown almost 50-50 in terms of men and women.
 The 35-55 age range is well-represented, with some volunteers older than 55 and a small percent in their early 20s.

 Please be advised the volunteers with the Las Vegas Metropolitan Police Department are unarmed.
 Situations that Metro volunteers encounter are non-confrontational and do not require force on the part of the volunteer.
 Verbal communication skills and problem solving skills are important qualities for a volunteer to possess in any area of assignment.